Vice Provost for Academic Programs and Dean of Graduate Studies

 - Complete at least seventy percent (70%) of the minimum units required for the program of study in courses at the 500 and 600 levels, including double numbered courses (400/500).
 At least fifty percent (50%) of the units required for the degree shall be in courses organized primarily for graduate students.

 - Complete a thesis or project subject to all requisite approvals or pass a final, comprehensive examination.
 Some programs require both a final comprehensive examination and either a thesis or project.
 Others allow students a choice between a thesis option and a non-thesis, comprehensive examination option.
 Failure of either the comprehensive examination or thesis/project requirement is failure of both options.
 In other words, a student failing the comprehensive examination may not proceed to the thesis or project option or vice versa.
-Once a student has completed a semester of enrollment toward fulfillment of either the comprehensive examination or thesis option, the student may not change from one option to the other without the approval of the graduate advisor, the department chair, and the appropriate dean or designee.
+Once a student has completed a semester of enrollment toward fulfillment of either the comprehensive examination or thesis option, the student may not change from one option to the other without the approval of the graduate advisor, the department chair, and the appropriate dean or designee, and the Dean of Graduate studies or designee.

 - Complete all requirements of the degree program within seven (7) years of the date the student initiated the program (i.e., the date [semester] when the student first completed a course appearing on the student’s program of study).
 The Dean of Graduate Studies or designee may grant an exception to this requirement if warranted by individual circumstances and if the student re-validates the outdated work by re-taking the course, passing a comprehensive examination in the relevant course or subject field work, or fulfilling such other demonstrations of competence as may be prescribed by the department in its approved policy on revalidation.